SterbenVD/libmgmtsys/docs/sra/sra.md

 The first data flow diagram is correct because it shows the flow of data in the system.
 There is a clear distinction between the physical world and the digital world.
 From logging in to the system, searching for books/e-resources/journals, issuing a request, and paying fines, the data flow diagram shows the flow of data in the system.

-The second data flow diagram is incorrect because
+The second data flow diagram is incorrect because:
-- It does not show the flow of data in the system.

 - There is no clear distinction between the physical world and the digital world.
-- It is just a list of actions that the user can perform in the system
+- It is just a list of actions that the user can perform in the system, since there is no clear data flow in the system.

+In the first diagram, one can clear the multiple flows possible: After logging in, one can search for books, issue a request, pay fines, etc. or one can search for e-resources/journals, and then read them or instead request a new book/e-resource/journal.
+In the second diagram, there is no clear flow of data.
+It is just a list of actions that the user can perform in the system.

 \newpage